dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 ### Description

-hCIN Anchorless Mobility Management (hICN-AMM) refers to a novel mobility management approach, introduced in {{I-D.auge-hicn-mobility}}, that leverages routable location-independent identifiers (IDs) and an Information-Centric Networking (ICN) communication model integrated in IPv6, (also referred to as Hybrid ICN, or hICN) {{?I-D.muscariello-intarea-hicn}}.
+hCIN Anchorless Mobility Management (hICN-AMM) refers to a novel mobility management approach, introduced in {{?I-D.auge-dmm-hicn-mobility}}, that leverages routable location-independent identifiers (IDs) and an Information-Centric Networking (ICN) communication model integrated in IPv6, (also referred to as Hybrid ICN, or hICN) {{?I-D.muscariello-intarea-hicn}}.